 It couldn’t get any easier!

 You can always later upgrade to Chase Sapphire Reserve to get 50,000 (or more if the bonus goes back up) bonus points and if you think you will be able to quickly use your $300 travel credit.
+You’d have to close Preferred, though, and it would have to be 48 months since you earned your Preferred bonus.

 Have I convinced you yet?
 Here’s one MORE reason to love Chase Sapphire Preferred.